 How Heroin’s Half-Life Affects Your System

-The half-life of a drug indicates the amount of time that it takes half of the dose to leave your body.
+The half-life of a drug indicates the amount of time it takes half of the dose to leave your body.
 Heroin has a fast half-life of two to six minutes.
 That doesn’t mean that you’ll stop feeling the effects quickly, though.

 How Long Does Heroin Stay In Your Saliva?

 Your kidneys filter your blood, pulling out toxins, such as heroin, and eliminating them via your urine.
-Other bodily substances, like sweat, tears, and saliva can also remove heroin.
+Other bodily substances, like sweat, tears, and saliva, can also remove heroin.
 Clinicians often use saliva as a drug-testing method because it’s easier to obtain than urine or blood.

 How long does heroin stay in your saliva?
 The answer may depend on the way that the person took the drug.
 According to some researchers, peak concentrations of the drug exist in the saliva within two to five minutes after injecting heroin and two minutes after smoking it.

 The concentration of heroin in the saliva diminishes quickly after intravenous administration.
 Depending on the dose and frequency of use, injected heroin may not be detectable after just an hour.
 Inhaled heroin may show up in the saliva for up to 24 hours.

 Yet, wondering if heroin can be detected in someone’s saliva is the wrong question to be asking.
 Detection in an individual’s system depends on the type and quality of the test administered, the duration since the last time the individual used, and the potency of the dose they last used.
 Moreover, it is very difficult to hide drug abuse making the question moot.

 How Destination for Teens Can Help with Drug Addiction

 Heroin leaves the saliva so quickly that most drug screens evaluate its levels in the urine.
 The substance is detectable in urine for up to two days for most users.
 Blood tests can detect heroin for up to six hours and morphine for up to 12 hours after use.